 UCML is deeply involved in issues around how and where languages are taught.
 The impact of policy and trends in primary and secondary schools can be felt in Universities both in terms of the range and volume of potential applicants and in terms of preparedness for University study.
 This then impacts on teaching and learning at tertiary level.
 UCML is also concerned with the virtuous circle of graduates progressing into teaching, via PGCE or other teacher training programmes.

 This area of the site focuses on sources of information, sources of statistics, links to relevant organisations and projects of relevance to languages education, from primary to HE.
 It is updated by UCML Vice Chair for languages and intercultural education, Vicky Wright.
+You can read Vicky’s reports to UCML meetings at the bottom of this page.

 - HE languages: includes UCAS statistics and reports on activities within HE